 Radiographs and copies of all laboratory results, with a summary of the history will be passed on, by request, to another Veterinary Surgeon should the need arise.
 You may view your pet’s clinical notes on request by appointment only.
 Please note it is your responsibility to provide us with accurate contact details.

 Complaints and Standards

 We hope to ensure you never have reason to complain about the standards of service received from us.
-However, if you feel that there is something you wish to raise, please direct your comments, preferably in writing, to the Practice Manager, Mrs Jill Snape or to the Director, Dr C.H.J.
-Bourne.
+However, if you feel that there is something you wish to raise, please direct your comments, preferably in writing, to the Practice Manager, Mrs Jill Snape or to the Clinical Director, Dr J Lawrence.
 A written acknowledgement will be sent by return and then a period will elapse while the case is investigated and reports collated from those staff involved.
 A reply in writing will follow, usually within 14 days although the period may be longer if the Practice Manager or staff involved are temporarily unavailable or delayed.